ProfAndrea/testelinux/README.md

   suggests             Shows package suggestions update               [u|upgrade] Updates your dependencies to the latest version according to composer.json, and updates the composer.lock file validate             Validates a composer.json and composer.lock

+# Ver a versão do composer instalado
-> php composer.phar -V
+> php composer.phar -V<br>
-Composer version 2.7.7 2024-06-10 22:11:12
+Composer version 2.7.7 2024-06-10 22:11:12<br>
-PHP version 7.4.3-4ubuntu2.20 (/usr/bin/php7.4)
+PHP version 7.4.3-4ubuntu2.20 (/usr/bin/php7.4)<br>
-Run the "diagnose" command to get more detailed diagnostics output.
+Run the "diagnose" command to get more detailed diagnostics output.<br>

->php composer.phar create-project laravel/laravel teste
+# >php composer.phar create-project laravel/laravel teste
 Creating a "laravel/laravel" project at "./teste" Cannot use laravel/laravel's latest version v11.1.1 as it requires php ^8.2 which is not satisfied by your platform.
 Installing laravel/laravel (v8.6.12)